as1ndu/as1ndu/content/post/why-bockchain-is-not-yet-main-stream.md

 Ordinary users will simply never wrap their heads around private keys.

 Private keys, which are a string of text  used to sign transactions and make other proofs(cryptographic).

 The purpose for these proofs or signatures is for other entities on a blockchain network to verify  identities & messages amongst themselves without reasonable doubt.

 Private keys have two main problems first, how to store them securely.
 Anyone who can memorise, take a picture, or copy  your private key can literally steal all your money.
-Because they have your private key, they can make the cryptographic proofs/signatures and *accurately prove to everyone on the network they are you* even with out your consent.
+Because they have your private key, they can make the cryptographic proofs/signatures and *accurately prove to everyone on the network they are you* even without your consent.
 Even when they are not you.

 Second, you loose your key you loose access to all your money & *no one can ever help you out*.
 There is no "click here to remember your private key"